 Journal Club Meets This Week

-Journal Club meets this Thursday at noon in Mudd 171 to discuss a paper relating to this week's seminar.
-For information about what to read beforehand, see the seminar web page: http://apps.carleton.edu/curricular/chem/seminars/.
+Journal Club meets this Thursday at noon in Mudd 171 to discuss a paper relating to this week’s seminar.
+Go to the following for information about what to read beforehand: http://apps.carleton.edu/curricular/chem/events/?category=171005&no_search=1.